 Social media sites like Facebook, Twitter, Instagram, and Snapchat do not read IP addresses between users, but the site administrators do certainly know your IP address.

 Your mobile phone uses an IP address every time you engage someone through a messaging app.
 Messaging is an app that is multiplying.
 Your IP address is invisible to the person you message, but if you click on a link in a message, the website you sent to, now has access to your IP address.

 The email header in your office’s email could reveal your IP address, and it can easily be used to find your location.

-Interestingly, in 2016 a new law went into effect, Rule 41, gives the FBI and other law enforcement agencies, much more leeway while investigating the online activity.
+Interestingly, in 2016 a new law went into effect, Rule 41, which gives the FBI and other law enforcement agencies, much more leeway while investigating online activity.
 The request for subpoenas to get IP addresses is much easier now.

 In a nutshell, you are fighting a losing battle when it comes to preventing someone from capturing your public IP address.
 It is not that people can use your IP address, but by knowing your address, they can track you, block you or target you.
 There are ways to protect your IP address such as by using a Virtual Private Network, or VPN, which is a fee-based online service that masses your actual IP address and routes you through another network with a different IP address.
 Again, this works both ways for the good guys and the scam artists.

 In this internet world, we live in; there will always be risks and consequences of our online activity.
 If you feel that someone is looking over your shoulder and that your IP address is in jeopardy, contact Social Catfish to utilize their skills and resources to assist you in your IP address concerns.
 As always, use caution and think about your actions when using the internet.
 Happy and safe surfing!